 “…it’s incumbent on us as a community to develop our own media and to be very clear about whose interests it serves and how it serves those interests…” Read the Off Grid interview with Brendan here.
 Brendan Montague will be leading a debate at Off Grid 2018 around the role of independent media.

-The Biophilia Project has been hosting Off Grid Festival since 2016.
-In 2017 Biophilia Project founder and land custodian John Yates will be contributed by hosting the festival on its beautiful site, Goffin Land, and by hosting a series of two sessions as part of the Barn Programme.
-There were lively debates on the bigger picture of global hierarchy, money and power; and the chance to offer ideas into the future of this unique project and consider how you can get involved.
+The Biophilia Project has hosted Off Grid Festival in 2016 and 2017.
+Biophilia Project founder and land custodian John Yates also contributed by hosting a series of two sessions as part of the Barn Programme.
+These were lively debates on the bigger picture of global hierarchy, money and power; offering ideas into the future of this unique project and discussing how you can get involved.